FAIRbyDesign-UCPH/Fair-by-design-methodology-microlearning-site-UCPH/resources/06 Verify/verify.md

         ??? abstract "Findable"

-            Is the complete learning resource (including instructors info) registered or indexed in at least one searchable repository?
-Is it in a FAIR repository?</br></br>
+            - Is the complete learning resource (including instructors info) registered or indexed in at least one searchable repository?
+Is it in a FAIR repository?
-            Is metadata for the resource provided in both human- and machine-readable format (e.g JSON, XMLor YAML?
+            - Is metadata for the resource provided in both human- and machine-readable format (e.g JSON, XMLor YAML)?

         ??? success "Accessible"

-            Has an accessibility checker tool been utilised to improve the accessibility of all learning resource files (PDF, HTML, video, etc.)? </br></br>
+            - Has an accessibility checker tool been utilised to improve the accessibility of all learning resource files (PDF, HTML, video, etc.)?
-            Are access rules (authentication & authorisation) implemented for the learning resource?
+            - Are access rules (authentication & authorisation) implemented for the learning resource?

         ??? info "Interoperable"

-            Is the RDA minimal (or domain specific) metadata schema used for the learning material description?</br></br>
+            - Is the RDA minimal (or domain specific) metadata schema used for the learning material description?
-            Is the resource available in open file formats which are tool agnostic and compatible with a wide variety of existing software?
+            - Is the resource available in open file formats which are tool agnostic and compatible with a wide variety of existing software?

         ??? danger "Resuable"

-            Is there clear attribution for all reused resources with compatible licenses? </br></br>
+            - Is there clear attribution for all reused resources with compatible licenses?
-            Has the learning resource been made available for use by defining a permissable license or policy information that allows derivations?
+            - Has the learning resource been made available for use by defining a permissable license or policy information that allows derivations?

     === "Optional requirements"